From DNF To First Place in 3 Months

-The big day came, we show up, and I line up at the gate trying not to have a mini-heart attack.
+The big day comes, we show up, and I line up at the gate trying not to have a mini heart attack.

-Bikes blaring all around me, crowds cheering, and an immense sense of “what the f am I doing here!”.
+There are bikes blaring all around me, crowds cheering, and an immense sense of, “What the f am I doing here?!”

-I take off, and things are going good…. but not for long.
-Boy my arms were hurting, I was falling behind, but I wanted to finish.
+I take off, and things are going well…. but not for long.
+My arms are hurting and I’m falling behind, but I want to finish.

 Finally, I can see the finish line, the end is near, and I’m sure the guys in front have lapped me by now, but that’s okay.

 I come around the last corner, and everyone’s gone!